Sampling-Based Global Optimal Control and Estimation via Semidefinite Programming: Experiments

-We evaluated the performance of \kernelSOS{} for \ac{TO} on simulations of simple and double pendulum systems, simulated using the Pinocchio library \cite{pinocchioweb,carpentier2019pinocchio}.
-We consider the \emph{swing-up} task, hence the desired goal state of $f_{\mathrm{TO}}$ in \eqref{eq:traj-opt} is the upright position with no velocity.
+While \textit{SampleSOS} proves to be less computationally expensive in settings where a polynomial model of the problem is available, we now show that \kernelSOS{} can be used in settings without exploiting polynomial, let alone parametric, models.
+We evaluate the performance of \kernelSOS{} for \ac{TO} on the swing-up task for single and double pendulum systems, simulated using the Pinocchio~\cite{carpentier2019pinocchio,pinocchioweb} library.
+We compare \kernelSOS~to \ac{CMAES}, as a fair comparison with \ac{BO} would require integrating an active sampling strategy into \kernelSOS{}, which we leave for future work.

-In Fig.~\ref{fig:TO-plots}, we compare the normalized cost of trajectories found by \kernelSOS{} and \ac{CMAES}, as a function of the number of calls to the simulator's dynamics function.
+In Fig.~\ref{fig:TO-plots}, we compare the normalized cost of trajectories found by \kernelSOS{} and \ac{CMAES}, as a function of the number of calls to the simulator.
 We can see that \kernelSOS{} outperforms \ac{CMAES} for a low number of samples, while they approximately match for a higher number of samples.
-This is expected, as the global nature of \kernelSOS{} allows it to find good trajectories from the entire space from the start, while \ac{CMAES} tends to explore the search space more incrementally.
-However, \ac{CMAES} handles different scales of the search space better than \kernelSOS{}, which might require a more sophisticated automated adaptation of the kernel parameters than the simple rescaling of $\sigma$ described in Section~\ref{sec:hyper}.
+This shows that the global nature of \kernelSOS{} allows it to find good trajectories from the entire space from the start, while \ac{CMAES} tends to explore the search space more incrementally.

-We plot in Fig.~\ref{fig:TO-viz} trajectories found by both methods for the double pendulum swing-up task.
-Both methods, despite being fully black-box, can find trajectories that swing up the pendulum.
-While the final state of the pendulum is further from the goal state than the one found using first-order local methods, as shown in Fig.~\ref{fig:warmstarting-trajectories}, this shows how using a global optimization method such as \kernelSOS{} can find good trajectories despite the unstable nature of the problem.
+Both methods find trajectories that swing up the pendulum, but the accuracy of the solution may be insufficient.
 The ability to find relatively good solutions with a small number of samples motivates the use of \kernelSOS{} as an initialization method for local optimization methods, as discussed next.